IBM/transition-amr-parser/README.md

 ```

-Note that Smatch does not support ISI and gives worse results.
+Note that Smatch does not support ISI-type alignments and gives worse results.
+Set `isi=False` to remove them.

 You can also use the command line to run a pretrained model to parse a file: